-Mr Lorenzo Garagnani MD FRCS EBHS DipHandSurg is Consultant Orthopaedic Hand and Wrist Surgeon and the joint Hand Unit Lead at Guy’s and St Thomas’ Hospitals in London.
-He is also Honorary Reader at the Faculty of Life Sciences and Medicine of King’s College London.
+Mr Lorenzo Garagnani MD PGDip FRCS EBHS DipHandSurg is Consultant Orthopaedic Hand & Wrist Surgeon and the joint Hand Unit Lead at Guy’s and St Thomas’ NHS Foundation Trust in London.
+His NHS practice is currently based at Guy's, St Thomas' and the Evelina London Children's Hospitals.

-Mr Garagnani has a broad adult and paediatric hand and wrist surgery practice, is author of numerous peer reviewed scientific publications and book chapters, reviewer for scientific journals and regular speaker and invited faculty member at national and international conferences and courses.
+Mr Garagnani has a broad adult and paediatric hand and wrist surgery practice, has developed new techniques and is author of numerous peer reviewed scientific publications and book chapters, reviewer for scientific journals and regular speaker and invited faculty member at national and international conferences and courses.

 He has a keen interest in medical education, regularly trains international Hand Fellows and Orthopaedic and Plastic surgery trainees of all levels of seniority and is the Guy’s and St Thomas’ Lead for Undergraduate Medical Education in Orthopaedics, Director of the International Bone Research Association (IBRA)'s London Upper Limb Fellowship, tutor for the British Diploma in Hand Surgery and examiner for the European Diploma in Hand Surgery.